 What is a business associate and a BAA?

-Generally, covered entities using the services of a business associate must have a written business associate agreement (BAA) with each business associate.
+Generally, covered entities using the services of a business associate must have a written BAA with each business associate.
 A BAA should ensure that business associates will appropriately safeguard protected health information and should also clarify and limit the permissible uses and disclosures of protected health information by the business associate.

 - ACD emails